atom/github/docs/rfcs/003-pull-request-review.md

 ![reviews panel](https://user-images.githubusercontent.com/378023/46536010-17ad4780-c8e8-11e8-8338-338bb592efc5.png)

-This panel is persistent throught all sub-views.
+This panel is persistent throughout all sub-views.
 It allows creating a reviews no matter where you are.
 Below shown with the existing sub-views:

 Overview | Commits | Build Status
 --- | --- | ---